Diivix/compendium/README.md

 - Allow spells to be selected/searched by name.
 - Allow an AND/OR toggle in the filters mutli-select bar.
 - Implement 'sort by' for spells.
-- Fix format of spells (css flex-box) when there are an odd number of spells shown.
-- Add a back button on the full spell back to return to the Spells Compendium.

 ## Ideas